 Agorapulse is a basic social media management app with solid posting, collaboration, and analytics tools.
 However, it doesn't support smaller social networks, its base plan includes just three social accounts, and it doesn't offer any type of white labeling or other customization features.

-Agorapulse prices its software by user, number of conected social accounts, and features.
-The company recommends its Large plan to agencies.
+Agorapulse prices its software by user, number of connected social accounts, and features.
+The company recommends its Large plan to businesses.
 This plan includes 25 connected accounts and six team members.
 Additional team members cost $39 per month and additional connected accounts cost $9 per month.

 MeetEdgar is social media scheduling application for small teams.
 Currently, the application supports scheduling posts to Twitter, Facebook, and LinkedIn.
 It has an interesting, self-scheduling content calendar that sorts posts by assigned category.

-However, HootSuite is still a hard sell for some agencies.
+However, HootSuite is still a hard sell for some businesses.
 It doesn't offer any sort of white-labeling features, lacks the ability to re-schedule old content, and has lackluster analytic features.